ibpsa/project1-boptest/testcase2/README.md

-BOPTEST Test Case 2
+BOPTEST Test Case 3
 ===================
-This test case is a single zone VAV system.
+This test case is a single zone hydronic system.

 Structure
 ---------